 Static Data - Static data is used to test the basic functionality of all the gages, calculation events, and user events.
 When a fixed number is sent in a CAN variable the corresponding gage should display that number, any calculation events should indicate the proper result of its calculation, and any events that will trigger from the message should fire.
 These can all be observed using the Remote view from the PV tool bar.

 Dynamic Data - Dynamic data will help you visually see the response of a gage when it receives data that is changing.
 This is a good way to verify the smoothing setting of the gage is correct for that type of data.
 Be careful to only change the data at a rate consistent with the real world measurement.
 In CANCapture a script routine is used to create dynamic data, an example workspace is provided in the CANCapture Tutorial article called Dynamic Data.
-These snippets are found in the workspace.
+These snippets of the individual scripts are found in the workspace and are easily modified for your application.

 Requested Data - Some J1939 data is not automatically transmitted by the engine ECM or other controller and is only sent when it receives a Request Message (RQST PGN 59904) from the display.
 In order to test this properly a script is used in CANcapture that listens for the request data message and responds to it.
 If you simply send data to drive the gage you wont know if the request message is working properly.
 There is an example CANCapture workspace that has a RQST handler script in the CANCapture Tutorial article called Dynamic Data.
-This snippet can be found in the workspace.
+This snippet can be found in the workspace and is easily modified to add any additional RQST handling needed.

 Units - Keep in mind when you send a data variable that you use the appropriate units expected for that variable.
 For example in J1939 formatted data, pressure is almost always in units of kPa.
 If your gage is set to psi the library functions will automatically make the conversion but the CAN message must be in kPa.
 Double check the units settings on all the gages to verify they are correct.